eMapR/half-baked/README.md

 This script will search a given directory for rasters matching a specified search term and check to see if all identified rasters have the same extent.
 All parameter arguments are hardcoded.
 Justin, 2017/08/17

+### make_3_band_rgb_composite.py

+This script will take a time series raster stack of fitted index imagery, like fitted NBR or fitted TC wetness, for example, and create a 3-band RGB composite for quick viewing of change through time.
+It allows you to select a projection for the composite and optionally generate web tiles for interactive webmap applications.
+All parameter arguments are hardcoded.
+Justin, 2017/09/06

 ## <a id="ltProcessingIDL"></a>LT Processing in IDL